emilian-chiper/alien-invasion/README.md

 5. Ensure bullets that pass the top edge of the game window are deleted.
 6. Limit number of bullets to 3.
 7. Move bullet updating logic to private `_update_bullets()` method.

+#### Create the First Alien
+1. Create the Alien module.
+2. Create an instance of Alien.